-The charter is a government initiative in partnership with Business in the Community (BITC), designed to improve outcomes for black, Asian and minority ethnic (BAME) employees in the UK.
+The charter is a government initiative, launched in partnership with Business in the Community (BITC) and has been designed to improve outcomes for black, Asian and minority ethnic (BAME) employees in the UK.

 Atalian Servest said it is “committed to taking active steps to building a culture that champions equality, diversity and inclusion”, and added the charter will also “help to provide a greater understanding of how to manage and mitigate racial harassment and bullying in the workplace”.

 Under the Race at Work Charter, Atalian Servest will adhere to five fundamental principles to ensure the business breaks down barriers, and champions BAME recruitment and progression.

 - Appointment of an Executive Sponsor(s) for race, ethnicity & faith – to provide visible leadership to drive actions such as setting targets for ethnic minority representation.